 *This class was recorded live & now available for replay.*

 World-renowned animal photographer Tim Flach is known for his artistic studio portraits of animals.

 Tim joined Karl in the studio to talk about his career, explore the concepts of anthropomorphism and anthropocentrism as well as how we, as humans, project emotion onto our subject.

 With wonderful openness and charm, Tim shares some of his funnier encounters and provides unique insight into many of the shots in his latest book, ‘Endangered’.
-This fascinating talk is a much watch for anyone interested in photography (and even those who aren’t).
+This fascinating talk is a much watch for anyone interested in animal photography (and even those who aren’t).

 Topics covered in this live photography talk show: